kiongosss/copysai-smm/Onboarding_Documentation.md

 ## Getting Help

-- Help button in top navigation
+- Live Help support via Tawk.to
 - Email support available
 - Tutorial videos for key features IF REQUIRED by customer?